Namaste

 • Microservices and backend systems

-I enjoy working with TypeScript, Spring Boot, PostgreSQL, Docker, Testcontainers, and Kubernetes.
+These days I mostly work with TypeScript, Spring Boot, PostgreSQL, Docker, Testcontainers, and Kubernetes.
+I'm still learning better ways to use all of these.
+It's a constant process.

-One of my goals early on was to work at a large company and build software that actually reaches people.
-In 2021, I got the chance to do that when I joined American Express as a Software Engineer.
-It felt like a dream come true, like checking off a box I had been looking at for years.
+Early on, one of my goals was to work at a bigger company and build something that real people would actually use.
+In 2021, I got that opportunity when American Express brought me on as a Software Engineer.
+It felt like a dream, honestly, like something I'd been hoping for finally happened.
+Some days I still feel lucky about it.

 Life Outside Tech